psboonstra/bayesianisotonic/README.md

 directory (which you probably don't).
 Edit the script as needed

 #### <samp>R</samp> files

+<samp>fixed_data_evaluation1.r</samp> runs the first fixed-data evaluation in
+Section 3.1 and creates a \latex table

+<samp>fixed_data_evaluation2.r</samp> runs the second fixed-data evaluation in
+Section 3.2 and creates Figures 1 and 2

 <samp>vignette.R</samp> creates a single simulated dataset and walks through
 analyzing these data using the various adaptive priors.
 It can also be `knit`